Last Updated on

 1. Can you take vitamin B3 supplements while pregnant?

 If you are wondering, is niacin safe during pregnancy, the answer is yes.
 Niacin is safe if taken within the RDA of 18 to 35 mg per day.
+Any amount between 18 to 35 mg is acceptable.
+However, more than 35 mg per day is not recommended for pregnant women.

 2. What happens if you take too much of vitamin B3 in pregnancy?